redewiedergabe/corpus/README.md

 The detailed annotation guidelines are available at [redewiedergabe.de/richtlinien/richtlinien.html](http://redewiedergabe.de/richtlinien/richtlinien.html) (in German). [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.2634995.svg)](https://doi.org/10.5281/zenodo.2634995)

 An overview over the structure of the annotations is available at [Annotation structure](resources/docs/annotation_structure.md).

-# Related literature

-The following texts are predecessors of our project:

-Annelen Brunner: Automatische Erkennung von Redewiedergabe, 2015.

-Elena Semino and Mick Short: Corpus Stylistics, 2004.

-further literature can be found [here](resources/docs/literature.md).